Think You Have HIV? Why Testing Too Early Can Backfire

 What Happens If an STD Goes Untreated During Pregnancy

-This is why public health agencies emphasize screening during pregnancy.
-Detecting infections early means they can be treated long before complications develop.
+This is the reason why health organizations are pushing for screening to be done during pregnancy.
+This way, the infections can be treated before the complications arise.

 These outcomes can sound overwhelming, but they represent scenarios where infections remain untreated.
 With routine prenatal care and appropriate therapy, the likelihood of severe complications becomes far lower.